Pécs: Ottoman rule

-Pécs in early-modern times
+Early-modern era

 A more peaceful era started after 1710.
-Industry, trade and viticulture prospered, manufactures were founded, a new city hall was built.
+Industry, trade and viticulture prospered, manufactories were founded, a new city hall was built.
 The feudal lord of the city was the Bishop of Pécs, but the city wanted to free itself from episcopal control.
 Bishop George Klimó, an enlightened man (who founded the first public library of the country) would have agreed to cede his rights to the city, but the Holy See forbade him to do so.
 When Klimó died in 1777, Queen Maria Theresa quickly elevated Pécs to free royal town status before the new bishop was elected.
 This cost the city 83,315 forints.

 According to the first census (held in 1787 by the order of Joseph II), there were 1,474 houses and 1,834 families in Pécs, a total of 8,853 residents, of which 133 were priests and 117 were noblemen.

 In 1785, the Academy of Győr was moved to Pécs.
 This academy eventually evolved into a law school.
 The first stonework theatre of the city was built in 1839.

 At that time or Maria Theresia and her son Josef II, the Danube Swabians from Germany was settled in the City.